n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 A single, canonical sequence of ordering positions exists that captures all of the possible positions in an Indic syllable.

-Not every position is used in every script and not every sylable will contain a character in every position.
+Not every position is used in every script and not every syllable will contain a character in every position.
 Whenever characters in a syllable are reordered during the shaping process,